tamminenlab/npysearch/README.md

 # npysearch

 npysearch implements an efficient BLAST-like sequence comparison algorithm, written in C++11 and using native Python datatypes and bindings. npysearch is light-weight, fast, and dependency-free.
 The code base of npysearch is adapted from [nsearch](https://github.com/stevschmid/nsearch).
+An implementation of [nsearch](https://github.com/stevschmid/nsearch) for R is available at [blaster](https://github.com/tamminenlab/blaster).

 ## Installation